-The effective tax rate includes a rate benefit attributable to the fact that, for the years ended December 31, 2017, 2016 and 2015, approximately 38%, 47% and 50%, respectively, of Artisan Partners Holdings' taxable earnings were attributable to other partners and not subject to corporate-level taxes.
+The effective tax rate includes a rate benefit attributable to the fact that, for the years ended December 31, 2019, 2018 and 2017, approximately 31%, 33% and 38%, respectively, of Artisan Partners Holdings' taxable earnings were attributable to other partners and not subject to corporate-level taxes.
+The effective tax rate was also reduced in the year ended December 31, 2019, due to the remeasurement of existing deferred tax assets resulting from an increase in Artisan's state deferred income tax rates.
+The effective tax rate was also lower than the statutory rate due to dividends paid on unvested restricted share-based awards, net of higher tax expense related to the vesting of restricted share-based awards.

 The Tax Cuts and Jobs Act ("Tax Reform") was enacted in December 2017.
 As a result of Tax Reform, existing deferred tax assets were remeasured to reflect the reduction in the enacted U.S. federal corporate tax rate.
-The tax rate used to measure deferred tax assets changed from 37.0% to 23.5%, which resulted in a reduction to our deferred tax assets of \$352 million with a corresponding increase to the provision for income taxes for the year ended December 31, 2017.
-The actual impact of Tax Reform on effective tax rates and deferred tax assets may differ from these estimates due to changes in interpretations and assumptions made in determining these estimates, future guidance issued by the IRS, and the completion of the Company's U.S. tax return.
+The tax rate used to measure deferred tax assets changed from 37.0% to 23.5% as of December 31, 2017, which resulted in a reduction to deferred tax assets of \$352.0 million with a corresponding increase to the provision for income taxes for the year ended December 31, 2017.

 In connection with the IPO, APAM entered into two tax receivable agreements ("TRAs").
-The first TRA, generally provides for the payment by APAM to a private equity fund (the "Pre-H&F Corp Merger Shareholder") of 85% of the applicable cash savings, if any, of U.S. federal, state and local income taxes that APAM actually realizes (or is deemed to realize in certain circumstances) as a result of (i) the tax attributes of the preferred units APAM acquired in the merger of a wholly-owned subsidiary of the Pre-H&F Corp Merger Shareholder into APAM in March 2013, (ii) net operating losses available as a result of the merger and (iii) tax benefits related to imputed interest.
+The first TRA, generally provides for the payment by APAM to a private equity fund (the "Pre-H&F Corp Merger Shareholder") or its assignees of 85% of the applicable cash savings, if any, of U.S. federal, state and local income taxes that APAM actually realizes (or is deemed to realize in certain circumstances) as a result of (i) the tax attributes of the preferred units APAM acquired in the merger of a wholly-owned subsidiary of the Pre-H&F Corp Merger Shareholder into APAM in March 2013, (ii) net operating losses available as a result of the merger and (iii) tax benefits related to imputed interest.

-The second TRA generally provides for the payment by APAM to current or former limited partners of Holdings of 85% of the applicable cash savings, if any, of U.S. federal, state and local income taxes that APAM actually realizes (or is deemed to realize in certain circumstances) as a result of (i) certain tax attributes of their partnership units sold to APAM or exchanged (for shares of Class A common stock, convertible preferred stock or other consideration) and that are created as a result of such sales or exchanges and payments under the TRAs and (ii) tax benefits related to imputed interest.
+The second TRA generally provides for the payment by APAM to current or former limited partners of Holdings or their assignees of 85% of the applicable cash savings, if any, of U.S. federal, state and local income taxes that APAM actually realizes (or is deemed to realize in certain circumstances) as a result of (i) certain tax attributes of their partnership units sold to APAM or exchanged (for shares of Class A common stock, convertible preferred stock or other consideration) and that are created as a result of such sales or exchanges and payments under the TRAs and (ii) tax benefits related to imputed interest.
 Under both agreements, APAM generally will retain the benefit of the remaining 15% of the applicable tax savings.